thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 At first glance, fulfilling this business requirements in micro services does not look that hard

 We can make `order-service` call to `inventory-service` to check if sufficient stock exists to fulfil the order.
-If stock is available, reduce the given quantity from the stock & permit the order to go thru.
+If stock is available, reduce the given quantity of stock & permit the order to go thru.
 If not, deny the order

 ![Diagram: Order placement sequence](svg-optimized/order-placement-sequence-diagram.svg){:.featured-image.img-fluid.margin-auto}